 In June of 1990 my husband and I learned that our oldest son had a half biological sibling that was being placed for adoption.
 We experienced a great deal of emotions learning of the news and making the life altering decision to grow our family when we were not planning for another child at that time.
 For us, it became the greatest blessing to add this magnificent child to our family.
 However, having experienced it personally I am familiar with some of the reactions our clients have had over the years when they learn that their child’s birth mother is pregnant again.
 I have seen reactions spanning from elation to grief.
 The news sparks something different for every family, but what remains constant is the surprise.

 Even when a second pregnancy and adoption occurs and everyone is happy with the plan, I am saddened by the fact that the birth mother has found herself in the same situation again.
-For those women who choose to parent the second time around, I can’t help but think that the pregnancy was hoped for.
+For those women who choose to parent the second time around, I can’t help but think that the pregnancy was hoped for and we had used the correct fertility drugs.
 In some way, the birth parent may be trying to replace the child she lost through adoption.
 I have seen women with open and closed adoptions make such decisions.
 Sometimes a new (and hopefully healthy) relationship (possibly marriage) has occurred in the life of the birth mother and she is more then ready for this planned pregnancy.
 Other times we must question, “What has changed in your life to make a parenting plan that wasn’t in place when you gave birth and placed for adoption?”
 These are the more challenging situations.
 These are the sadder cases when we learn of a new pregnancy within a year or less of the adoptive placement.

 A small number of Adoption STAR couples have experienced learning that their child’s birth mother is pregnant again.
 Each family experienced a broad range of emotions, many had to make difficult decisions or come to terms with choices made by the birth family.
 In an effort to help others who may one day learn that their child’s birth mother is pregnant again, I asked several of our clients to share their experiences, emotions and advice with us.